-These are the courses I have recently taught at Carleton College:
+These are the courses I have recently taught or will soon teach at Carleton College:

 - Fall 2018: Multivariable Calculus